-Bichon Frise – The bichon is a smaller dog that especially seems to like kids.
+Bichon Frise – The bichon is a small dog that especially seems to like kids.
 With their tightly coiled wooly hair, they are non-shedders but will require regular brushing and grooming about once per month to avoid matting.

 Poodle – Poodles come in several sizes, so there is a poodle to fit in all needs and lifestyles.
 Sizes range from the Tiny Teacup Poodle, weighing 3-5 pounds to the Standard Poodle, weighing in at 70 pounds plus.
 Poodles have tightly curled hair that does not shed but will mat if not regularly brushed and professionally groomed.
 Often poodle owners choose to clip their dog’s hair close for easy maintenance.
 Poodles generally are real clowns and enjoy playing with the children in the family.
 The poodle is usually easy to train.
 Health concerns in the breed include epilepsy, patellar luxation, and hypothyroidism.

 Soft Coated Wheaten Terrier – The Wheaten Terrier is a dog that likes to be active and should be exercised daily.
 This hypoallergenic breed does well with kids and usually readily adapts to his environment, whether that be city life or country life.
 This silky-coated dog needs regular brushing to prevent his hair from matting.

 Portuguese Water Dog – The Portuguese Water Dog is a larger breed that would do well in an active family who likes outdoor activities.
 This low-shed breed would make a great dog for kids who suffer from allergies.
 This is the hypoallergenic dog that President Obama chose for his daughter who was allergic to dogs.
 This breed requires grooming to keep his waterproof coat in top shape.

 Schnauzer – The Schnauzer is an active breed that enjoys living in an active family with kids.
 This hypoallergenic dog breed comes in three sizes; Miniature, Standard and the Giant Schnauzer, so there is one for every age child.
 The breed does require regular grooming to prevent his coat from matting.
 The schnauzer tends to be a protective breed that will guard his family.